mbridak/not1mm/README.md

 ### Prerequisites

+not1mm requires:

+- Python 3.9+
+- PyQt6
+- libportaudio2
+- libxcb-cursor0 (maybe...
+Depends on the distro)

-not1mm requires Python 3.9+, PyQt6 and libportaudio2.
-You should install these
-through your distribution's package manager before continuing.
+You should install these through your distribution's package manager before continuing.

 ### Common installation recipes for Ubuntu and Fedora